axadn/downhilldanger/README.md

 https://cs.gmu.edu/~jmlien/teaching/cs451/uploads/Main/dual-quaternion.pdf
 http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.434.4796&rep=rep1&type=pdf

+#### Collision Detection
+Because of the way I have the slope procedurally generated (segment by segment) we only need to check the character's collider against colliders in the current segment, the previous segment, and the next segment.
+This saves a lot of calculations.
+We only need to check for collision against a few balloons and trees each frame.
+This is similar to the quadtree method used to divide space and detect likely colisions used in a lot of games.

 ### Moving forward
 - [x] Add debugging functions the rasterizer class
 - [x] Implement an object pool for the trees to help slowdowns due to garbage collection